Healthdirect Free Australian health advice you can count on.

 What is listeria and listeriosis?

-Listeria (full name Listeria monocytogenes) is the name of a type of bacteria.
-If you get infected by this bacteria, you can get an illness called listeriosis.
+Listeria (listeria monocytogenes) is the name of a type of bacteria.
+If you become infected with listeria, you can develop an illness called listeriosis.

 What causes listeriosis?